 If you are going to cover events like sports or wildlife shots than you will not be able to get closer to the subjects.
-You must have to keep yourself at save distance.
-In this case, you need a lens with the best focal length – the longer the lens the better the focal length is, and longer lens will be large and heavy.
+You must have to keep yourself at a safe distance.
+In this case, you need a lens with the best focal length – the longer the lens the better the focal length is, and the longer lens will be large and heavy.

 The Aperture has also a small role in the weight of the lens.
 Wide aperture lens needs heavier internal construction with complexity and this eventually affects an increase of size and weight of the lens.
 An additional feature like internal and silent focusing will normally increase the weight, especially for a long lens.

 The heavier lens is sometimes more beneficial because you don’t have to hand-held them or frequently move them.
 According to their size and weight, they are coming with tripods or monopods.
 But remember where it will reduce your physical fatigue, it will also reduce your mobility.

 If you are a frequent traveler and you have a need for a long and heavy lens than these lenses may not suit you as they require more space and attention to deal.
 However, you can resolve this issue by moving to the lightweight lens of the same specification with an extra amount of money.

 It’s very easy to understand about a zoom lens and prime lens.
 Zoom lenses are able to zoom in and out to give a wide range of focal length whereas prime lens has a fixed focal length.

 Both of them have some positive and negative points.
 Each type has its own benefits and drawbacks.
 Zoom lenses have low optical quality than the prime lens.
 They have a wide aperture that made their performance better in low light conditions.
 On the other side, the zoom lens has a better range of focal length that makes them more flexible and suitable for a subject having a wide range.